Yurok: Villages

-Yurok Villages ('o'loolekw - "village") were composed of individual families that lived in separate, single-family homes.
-The house was owned by the eldest male and in each lived several generations of men related on their father's side of the family as well as their wives, children, daughters’ husbands, unmarried relatives, and adopted kin.
+Yurok Villages (ʼoʼloolekw - "village") were composed of individual families that lived in separate, single-family homes.
+The house was owned by the eldest male and in each lived several generations of men related on their father's side of the family as well as their wives, children, daughters' husbands, unmarried relatives, and adopted kin.
 Yurok villages also consisted of sweat houses and menstrual huts.
 Sweat houses were designated for men of an extended patrilineal family as a place to gather.
 While during their menstruation cycles, women stayed in separate under-ground huts for ten days.
 Additionally, inheritance of land was predominantly patrilineal.
-The majority of the estate was passed down to the fathers’ sons.
+The majority of the estate was passed down to the fathers' sons.
 Daughters and male relatives were also expected to acquire a portion of the estate.

 Social organization

 Yurok society had no chiefs, but in each village, a wealthy man known as a peyerk acted as leader, who was trained by elders.
-The peyerk's training would include a vision quest in which he would communicate with the natural environment and the spirit world.
+The peyerks training would include a vision quest in which he would communicate with the natural environment and the spirit world.
 Peyerk from many villages came together to settle tribal disputes and also hosted tribal ceremonies.
 At these times, the peyerk would supply food and shelter for the Yurok people and special clothing for the dancers.
 Peyerk lived in homes at higher elevation, wore finer clothing, and sometimes spoke foreign languages.

 Yurok medicine people were usually women.
 Women would become shamans after dreaming of being told to do so.
 Another shaman would then assist her in a ritual dance.
 Shamans would use plants, prayer, and rituals to heal people and also performed ceremonies to ensure successful hunting, fishing, and gathering.

 Every year the Yurok came together for what was known as the World Renewal Ceremony, where songs and dances which had been passed on through many generations would be performed.
 Dancers would wear elaborate clothing for the occasion.

-Some sources refer to it Yurok society as socially stratified because communities were divided between syahhlew ("rich"), wa's'oyowok' / wa'soyowok' ("poor"), and ka'aal ("slaves").
+Some sources refer to it Yurok society as socially stratified because communities were divided between syahhlew ("rich"), waʼsʼoyowokʼ / waʼsoyowokʼ("poor"), and kaʼaal ("slaves").
 The syahhlew were the only group allowed to perform religious duties.
 Furthermore, they had homes at higher elevations, wore nicer clothing, and spoke in a distinctive manner.
 The primary reason men became slaves was because they owed money to certain families.
 Nonetheless, slavery was not considered to be a significant institution.
 Overall, the higher a man's social ranking was, the more valuable his life was considered.